smyleeface/LambdaSharpTool/ReadMe.md

 λ# is a .NET Core 2.x framework and tooling for rapid application development, deployment, and management of [AWS Lambda](https://aws.amazon.com/lambda/) functions and serverless infrastructure.
 Resources are automatically converted into parameters for easy access by AWS Lambda C# functions.
 Furthermore, λ# apps are composed by exchanging resource references using the [AWS Systems Manager Parameter Store](https://aws.amazon.com/systems-manager/features/).

-When creating a λ# deployment, you only need to worry about three files:
+When creating a λ# module, you only need to worry about three files:
 * The AWS Lambda C# code
 * The .NET Core project file
-* The λ# deployment file
+* The λ# module file

 __Example__